SAFETY AT BOUNCE

 In adventure-challenge areas (e.g. X-Park, Free-run, Clip n Climb), participants are recommended to wear closed toe, flat soled running shoes with tight laces.

-For jumpers under 110cm in height (usually under 6 years old) and can walk unassisted.
+For jumpers 4 and below and can walk unassisted.
 Available to book only where JJ symbol is displayed.

 Junior Jumpers can access most areas and have a dedicated section in the Free Jumping Arena and Soft Play Area.
-For their safety, these areas are restricted to jumpers under 110cm only.
+For their safety, these areas are restricted to jumpers below the age of 4 only.